paraffin/registry-scraper/Readme.md

 # Registry Scraper

-This is a simple tool to pull particular images from a Docker registry, preserving the Docker registry file structure.
+This is a simple tool to pull particular images from a Docker registry, preserving the Docker registry file structure, in essence creating a 'shallow clone' of a registry.
 This is useful for example if you want to ship a registry containing only a subset of the images contained in a registry.

 It requires direct access to the storage backend of the registry; it does not use the registry API.